 At the inquiry, the public were outraged that the killers of Stephen Lawrence were not behind bars.
 An understanding and a belief that those involved in his murder had not been investigated properly nor had the police taken the case seriously enough from the outset had fuelled anger.

-The nation saw past the colour of the victims skin and saw a young innocent teenager murdered and his killers escaping justice.
+The nation saw past the color of the victim’s skin and saw a young innocent teenager murdered and his killers escaping justice.
 Leaving the public inquiry into Stephen’s death, the five suspects, flippant and arrogant throughout proceedings, required police to escort them away from the Old Bailey as the public shouted and threw stones.

 The full Mcpherson Report was published in 1999 highlighting 28 official failings within the investigation of Stephen’s death.
 These included: